How Much Power Do You Really Need for Your Speakers?

 A well-matched, well-tuned system always sounds louder and cleaner than a mismatched one with more raw-power.

-You donโ€™t need 1,000 watts to enjoy great music.
-You just need the right amount of clean power delivered efficiently to high-quality speakers that can handle it.
+You do not have to use 1,000 watts to listen to great music.
+The only thing needed is the right amount of clean power that gets efficiently delivered to high-quality speakers that are capable of doing so.

 Match RMS.
 Stay within safe ranges.
-And build your system with balance in mindโ€”not just volume.
+And develop your system on a sense of balance--not mere volume.